 - tree nuts

 In an elimination diet, you would completely remove all these foods from your diet and then slowly reintroduce them one by one to determine whether you’re sensitive to any of them.
 You may also want to try eliminating less common food allergens.

 If the above treatments aren’t helpful, your doctor may recommend a dilation procedure.

 People with eosinophilic esophagitis often experience a narrowing of their esophagus, which makes eating difficult.
 During a dilation, your doctor stretches your esophagus to make it slightly wider.
 This can help you swallow more easily.

 However, dilation is done on an as-needed basis when eosinophilic esophagitis gets serious enough to cause narrowing of the esophagus and make swallowing difficult.

 This procedure does not prevent the buildup of eosinophils.
 It just relieves the constriction long enough to hopefully allow other remedies to prevent the condition from progressing.

 Medical researchers are still learning about eosinophilic esophagitis and how best to treat it.

-This condition is chronic and recurring without a known cure.
-The current treatments and medications are meant to control the buildup of eosinophils and resulting symptoms.
-Talk with your doctor about the best plan for you.
-With the right treatment, you can reduce the discomfort in your throat.
+This condition is chronic and recurring and has no known cure.
+The current treatments and medications are meant to manage the buildup of eosinophils and the resulting symptoms.
+You can talk with your doctor about the best treatment plan for you.
+With the right treatment, you can reduce the discomfort you may have when swallowing.